Ananym/Audiomixer/readme.md

 ## Todo

-The various session-finding mechanisms in system_interactions evolved to handle an increasing set of edge cases, and is now somewhat unholy.
-These bits could use some work to improve search performance.
+The session-finding mechanisms in system_interactions grew convoluted to handle edge cases - needs tidying.

-Hoping to find a way to reduce the suspicion of antivirus software.
+Hoping to find a way to reduce the suspicion of antivirus software besides buying an expensive codesign cert.

 Feedback welcome!